kcomain/unnamed-launcher/README.md

 please [let me know](mailto:me@kcomain.dev)

 ## todo
-- cut down the binary size
+- [hard] cut down the binary size
   - how in miku's name does the linux pyinstaller'd binary get to 250 mb i do not understand
+- button box wrapping thing (reimplement flowlayout)